ohhi-vn/easyworker/README.md

 * NO_RESTART, supervisor will don't restart children for any reason.

 Children will be started after they are added to supervisor.
+Chid can be added many times to many supervisor but child can control only by the last supervior.

 In restart case, children will re-use last parameters (if task don't change it) of task.